louvainlinux/LLNux-PostInst/README.md

 LLNux PostInstall
 ===================================

-An Ubuntu post-installation script launched just after an fresh installation by Louvain-li-Nux users
+An Ubuntu (and derivatives such as Ubuntu Gnome, Xubuntu and Linux Mint) post-installation script launched just after an fresh installation by Louvain-li-Nux users

 Firstly, thank you to Alin Andrei from WebUpd8 for the idea and the first implementation of this script.